 As ICNIRP concludes that there cannot be health effects except for those arising due to heating, their selection of study confirms that only thermal effects are substantiated - securing that ICNIRP's limits are maintained.
 When ICNIRP claims that there is "no evidence" for effects below the thermal threshold, they refer to their own false definition of "evidence".
-Furthermore, the demand for replication actually increases the risk of false "confirmed truths" - such as the thermal paradigm.
+Furthermore, the demand for replication actually increases the risk of false "confirmed truths" (ref.
+Munafò and Davey Smiths stated in Nature)- such as the thermal paradigm.
 Finally, when ICNIRP fails to include studies with multiple approaches, such as studies showing biological effects, ICNIRP is more likely to make false conclusions.